Sulxy/Joshs-SVG-Logo-Maker/README.md

 Please see the [Github Documents](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project) regarding this topic.

 ## Tests
 Ensure you have "jest" installed.
 Navigate to the "lib" folder, and type "npm start".
-This will run a script that will PASS/FAIL.
+This will run a script that will PASS/FAIL, as seen in the Demonstration video above.

 ## Questions
 If you have any questions, feel free to reach out to me: